Civil Engineering with Sustainability BEng

 Destinations of Leavers from Higher Education (DLHE) survey

 Civil Engineering is a relatively new degree course.
 The number of students graduating is very small so survey findings should be treated with some caution as one or two graduates in any one category may disproportionately affect the total numbers.

 In 2013/14, six months after graduating:

-Some may progress to take posts of responsibility with national and local government agencies or major firms of consulting engineers.
+Some graduates progress to roles with national and local government agencies or major firms of consulting engineers.
 Others specialise in fields such as construction, sustainability, innovative materials, foundation engineering, tunnelling, geotechnical exploration or building services engineering, both within the UK and overseas.

 Recent graduates and sandwich students have secured positions at: